snoyberg/snoyman.com/content/posts/transparency.md

 I truly believe people are trying to improve Haskell community processes right now.
 I've shared some thoughts with people to help encourage them towards what I think are vital improvements to make Haskell a better language, a better ecosystem, and a better community.
 Now that these conversations are (thankfully) beginning to happen more openly, I'd like to put some of my thoughts down in writing here.

-The notes below turned out to be something of a stream-of-conciousness brain dump.
+The notes below turned out to be something of a stream-of-consciousness brain dump.
 There's no particular order or priority.
 Also, one final thing.
 I'm making aspirational statements below.
 I certainly try to achieve these goals.
 I don't always succeed.
-My failings as an individual and a maintainer does not preclude that correctness of my points below.
+My failings as an individual and a maintainer do not preclude that correctness of my points below.

 ## What is transparency?